Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/setup/setup.md

 25. Run `./execute_all_flows.sh`.

-> Note: Kestra UI is running on port 8080, you can forward the port (if using Remote-SSH in vscode) to view execution details, but but they will also be printed directly in the terminal when the sh file runs.
+> Note: Kestra UI is running on port 8080, you can forward the port (if using Remote-SSH in vscode) to view execution details, but they will also be printed directly in the terminal when the sh file runs.

 ### Build DBT transformation Models in the VM